laravel/docs/authentication.md

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

-You are not required to use the authentication scaffolding included with the [authentication starter kits](/docs/{{version}}/starter-kits).
+You are not required to use the authentication scaffolding included with the [application starter kits](/docs/{{version}}/starter-kits).
 If you choose to not use this scaffolding, you will need to manage user authentication using the Laravel authentication classes directly.
 Don't worry, it's a cinch!

 We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
 Next, let's check out the `attempt` method: